Rome’s Historic Clocktower Restoration

 “As part of the RAHF’s mission to protect and preserve historic sites in the area, we’re excited to support the Clocktower restoration efforts so that this historic structure can be enjoyed for generations to come.”

-Built in 1872, during the Reconstruction Era after the Civil War, Rome found itself badly in need of a waterworks.
+Built between 1871 and 1872, during the Reconstruction Era after the Civil War, Rome found itself badly in need of a waterworks.
 The water tower was built of iron sheets manufactured at the Noble Foundry.
 Since the time it was built, the tower has become the most recognizable structure in Rome and has even evolved into the official symbol of the city.

 “The City of Rome has a history of citizens uniting for great causes,” says Sammy Rich, Rome City Manager.
 “The Clocktower was originally built because citizens identified a need and supported development efforts.
 Today, conserving this heritage is an equally important development effort.”